FEDERAL WORK STUDY PROGRAM

 Demonstrate financial need.

 If ineligible for a work-study award, a student may only apply for the non-work-study jobs.
-To see listings posted for both work-study and non-work-study positions please visit the Student Employment Career Services Webpage.
+To see listings posted for both work-study and non-work-study positions please visit Career Services in Lommasson 154.
 It is important to note that not all departments advertise position openings with Career Services so personally inquiring about positions with departments may prove beneficial.

 For information regarding: